19cshort/CSC4350Assignment-8/README.md

 with a nack in the SND/ACK/NACK field and the client will retransmit the illrecieved packet.
 If the packet is recieved correctly, the server will send back a header with an ack in the SND/ACK/NACK field.
 Upon recieveing the ack the client will switch to the other sequence number and move onto the next packet to be sent.
 This process will continue untill all packets are sent.
-In order to simulate errors, a method was added to intentionally corrupt ~1 in every 10 packets
+In order to simulate errors, a method was added to intentionally corrupt ~1 in every 10 packets sent from the client.
+There is also corruption implemented on the server side to not send ~1 in every 10 acks/nacks.
+The server will print out the message everytime a new part of the message is recieved and the client will print out how the message is being split as well as the acks/nacks that it recieves from the server.

 Instructions for executing the program, including command-line flag options